Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Discussion

-The best fitting formulae studied in this work reproduce rather well the dynamical ejecta velocity (typically to ${\sim}50\%$).
+When all data from all available datasets are considered, the fitting formulae with the best statistical performance among those considered are able to reproduce the dynamical ejecta velocity typically to ${\sim}50\%$, with the $68\%$ significance range being $\Delta \vd / \vd \in (-0.4,0.2)$.
 The electron fraction is reproduced with an accuracy of ${\sim}0.1$.
-The ejecta RMS angle about the orbital plane is reproduced with an accuracy of ${\sim}10$~deg.
-The dynamical ejecta mass, instead is rather uncertain, and can be, at best, reproduced to a factor of a few.
-Similarly, disk masses are obtained with typical uncertainties of (at least) a factor of a few with the best fitting formulae, although the uncertainties given by different estimation methods only allow to capture the order of magnitude.
+The ejecta RMS half opening angle about the orbital plane is reproduced with an accuracy of ${\sim}10$~deg.
+The ejecta and disk masses, however, are rather uncertain having $(-0.8, 0.2)$ and $(-0.4, 0.2)$ $68\%$ significance ranges respectively.
+The smooth fitting formulae can reproduce these quantities to a factor of ${\sim}2$.

-The main conclusion of this work is that a statistical analysis with rather simple fitting models clearly displays the uncertainties in the dynamical ejecta computation.
-In particular, the systematic differences between the datasets due to the EOS models and neutrino treatment in the numerical relativity simulations quantitatively affect the properties of the dynamical ejecta.
-Neutrino re-absorption appears to be a crucial component for reliable estimates of the dynamical ejecta mass, e.g. \cite{Wanajo:2014wha,Sekiguchi:2015dma,Perego:2017wtu,Foucart:2018gis}, and cannot be excluded from future simulations.
+The main conclusion of this work is that the currently available data on the ejecta properties and disk masses from binary neutron star mergers contains large systematic uncertainties.
+Different treatments of EOS and neutrino transport, as well as different resolutions, and methods of calculation of ejecta and disk properties lead to large systematic differences between various datasets.
+As neutrino re-absorption is a crucial component for reliable estimates of the dynamical ejecta mass, e.g. \cite{Wanajo:2014wha,Sekiguchi:2015dma,Perego:2017wtu,Foucart:2018gis}, it is of paramount importance to enlarge the \DSheatcool{} and refine the statistics of ejecta properties.
+Additionally, different methodologies used to extract and compute these quantities contribute to the uncertainties.
 Simulations of sequences of binaries at different chirp masses could also be useful to identify new trends in the data that cannot be currently explored.
+The statistical analysis that we have performed is further subjected to biases as the data in different datasets span different ranges in parameter space of the binary.
+Considerably larger sets of simulations that cover the parameter space more uniformly are need to alleviate these biases.

 Fitting formulae to the ejecta properties and disk mass are commonly used to study sources of the gravitational waves and electromagnetic counterparts.
 However, caution ought to be exercised when applying the fitting formulae presented here to infer the source parameters from observations.